cicada-lang/xvm/docs/references/articles/forth-methodology-applied-to-programming.md

 4. Optimize that solution design as far as it can go in that direction.

 5. Identify and reject the illusion that starting over is bad and you are ready to code.
-Return to 1. with a greater understanding  of the issues UNTIL you collect all the good solutions that you can imagine.
+Return to 1. with a gt understanding  of the issues UNTIL you collect all the good solutions that you can imagine.